 - Contact The Bank of Missouri immediately if you lose your checkbook, debit card, or credit card.

-- Monitor your accounts regularly and notify the bank if you notice something suspicious, such as a missing payment or unauthorized withdrawals.
+- Monitor your accounts regularly and notify the bank if you notice something suspicious, such as missing payments or unauthorized withdrawals.

-- It’s important you choose a secure password for your Online Banking account.
+- It’s important to choose a secure password for online banking.
 Avoid using passwords with information a fraudster could easily find out, such as your child’s name or your street name.
 The most secure passwords have a combination of letters and numbers that are not easily detected.
 For added security, we recommend you change your password on a regular basis and avoid reusing passwords on multiple sites.

 - Check your credit record with the three major credit bureaus yearly.
 To order your report, call the following toll-free numbers; Equifax: 800-685-1111 Experian: 888-397-3742 Trans Union: 800-888-4213.

 - Considering purchasing a protection service.
-The Bank of Missouri offers IDProtect®, an identity theft protection service1 for you, your family and joint accounts holders.
+The Bank of Missouri offers IDProtect®, an identity theft monitor and resolution service1 for you, your family and joint accounts holders.
 Learn more about IDProtect.